brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu

-[17 - 2]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, a value, an object, a non-static data member, etc. An expression convertible to `std::meta::info` is said to _reflect_ the language element represented by the resulting value; the language element is said to be _reflected by_ the expression.
-`sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.
-[Reflections are only meaningful during translation.
-The notion of consteval-only types (see [basic.types.general]{.sref}) exists to diagnose attempts at using such values outside the translation process.]{.note}

-[17 - 1]{.pnum} Every value of type `std::meta::info` is either a reflection of:
+[17 - 1]{.pnum} A value of type `std::meta::info` is called a _reflection_.
+There exists a unique _null reflection_; every other reflection is a representation of

-* a value,
+* a value with structural type,
-* an object,
+* an object with static storage duration,
-* a reference,
+* a variable,
-* a structured bindings,
+* a structured binding,
 * a function,
 * an enumerator,
 * a type,
 * a class member,
 * a bit-field,
-* a template,
+* a class template, function template, variable template, alias template, or concept,
-* a template specialization,
 * a namespace,
-* a pack,
-* an alias or description of any of the above,
+* an alias of a type or namespace,
 * a base specifier, or
-* a *null reflection value*.
+* a description of a non-static data member.

+An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base specifier, or description of a non-static data member.

 :::
 :::